When accessing event information in Enterprise Threat Protector, you can view and analyze detailed event data. ETP reports on these types of events:

 - In addition to grouping events by the selected dimensions, the events data area of the page also includes a group for all events based on the applied filters.
 No matter what dimension is selected, this group shows all event data and provides a convenient way for report viewers to see the latest events.

 - If you are a delegated administrator or tenant administrator, the data that appears in an threat or AUP event report is based on the locations you created or are allowed to manage.
 Data that applies to locations that you are not allowed to access is not shown in the report results.

 - If you are a tenant administrator, you cannot view HTTP(S) threat events.

 A threat or access control event report shows the Top 6 dimension items that produced the most events.
 For example, if you choose the Resolved IP dimension, the Top 6 Resolved IP addresses are listed and the total number of events produced by these top 6 resolved IP addresses is also listed.
 A bar graph is shown to visualize this data.
 In the list of the Top 6, a report viewer can also select the data they want to show or hide in the graph.
 For example, you can click one of the top resolved IP addresses to hide it from the graph, and you can click it again to have that data reappear in the graph.

 The selected dimension also determines how events are organized.
 For example, selecting the resolved IP address means that events are grouped by the resolved IP address.
 You can view the events that are associated with the selected dimension.
 Event tables are customizable and you can select the data that is represented in table columns.

-You can also perform a variety of actions for threat and AUP events.
+You can also perform a variety of actions for threat and access control events.
 You can:

 - View event details.
 If you select the information icon beside an event, event details appear in a separate window.